Regulatory Changes

 Thermometer image showing the proposed designation is open for public comment.

-The Fish and Boat Commission approved the addition of three waters to its list of Class A wild trout streams at its meeting on January 30, 2026.
+At its meeting on April 27, 2026, the Fish and Boat Commission approved changes to its list of Class A wild trout streams.
 Under 58 Pa.
-Code § 57.8a (relating to Class A wild trout streams), it is the Commission's policy to manage self-sustaining Class A wild trout populations as a renewable natural resource to conserve that resource and the angling it provides. supporting naturally reproducing populations of trout as wild trout streams.
+Code § 57.8a (relating to Class A wild trout streams), it is the Commisson's policy to manage self-sustaining Class A wild trout populations as a renewable natural resource to conserve that resource and the angling it provides.
+Please refer to the notice for additional information.
+The changes were effective upon second publication in the Pennsylvania Bulletin.

 Thermometer image showing the proposed designation is open for public comment.